How to Respond to a Rude Email Professionally (Examples & Tips)

 • Egotistical and therefore crass, or

-• Unaware they are being rude.
+• Unaware they are being rude due to having a different communication style.

 Reason #1: They lack the necessary social skills or personal resources